ladybug-tools/ladybug-web/shadow-range-obj-core/readme.md

 ## Issues / To Do

+* Suns not being deleted properly
 * Need more examples with parameters
 * Add ways of improving shadow quality
 * Should parameters and model be a single Three.js ovject instead of two?
+* Should analemmas be added?

 ## Links of Interest